Russian sentenced to 4-1/2 years in U.S. prison for 'Citadel' malware

 Criminals installed the malware through malicious attachments contained in spam emails and other means.
 Belorossov, who used the online alias "Rainerfox," downloaded one version of Citadel in 2012 and eventually gained access to more than 7,000 computer systems, U.S. authorities said.

-The global crime ring was believed to have stolen more than $500 million from dozens of financial institutions, including American Express Co (AXP.N), Bank of America Corp (BAC.N), Citigroup Inc (C.N), Credit Suisse AG MLPN.P, PayPal Holdings Inc (PYPL.O), HSBC Holdings PLC (HSBA.L), JPMorgan Chase & Co (JPM.N), Royal Bank of Canada (RY.TO) and Wells Fargo & Co (WFC.N), Microsoft said in 2013.
+The global crime ring was believed to have stolen more than $500 million from dozens of financial institutions, including American Express Co, Bank of America Corp, Citigroup Inc, Credit Suisse AG, PayPal Holdings Inc, HSBC Holdings PLC, JPMorgan Chase & Co , Royal Bank of Canada and Wells Fargo & Co , Microsoft said in 2013.